mwganson/Editor_Assistant/README.md

 Once a command has been entered you can then access "editor" and "dlg" via the python console.

+Randomly, different default texts will appear in the To console: edit each time you run the macro to help demonstrate more of its capabilities.

 ## Menus
 There are 3 menus: the main menu, the goto menu, and the snaps menu.
 The goto and snaps menus are also accessible from the main menu.
 ### Main menu
 The main menu is accessed by clicking the Main menu button at the top left of the dialog.
 #### Settings menu
 Here you can change some settings.
-Currently, only layout is available, but more settings will be coming to this menu in the future.
+Currently, only layout is available, but more settings will likely be coming to this menu in the future.
 Within layout you can individually enable/disable various lines of widgets.
 This is so you can make the dialog smaller if you need to and if you don't need access to those widgets you are hiding.
+There are also 3 presets to choose from: show all, show only defaults, show minimal.
+Clicking any of the 3 presets changes the individual line settings.
 #### Goto menu
 Discussed in detail in its own section below.
 #### Snaps menu
 Discussed in detail in its own section below.
 #### Templates menu
 Templates are a way to insert text into the current document without needing to do so much typing.
 They are also convenient because there is less need to refer to documentation for exact syntax, arguments available, etc.  In its simplest form a template merely inserts some text into the current cursor position.
 A more advanced usage is to have replaceable text that is dynamically replaced during the insertion.
+The cursor position can also be manipulated automatically by the template mechanism.

 Templates are a dictionary of dictionaries.
 The entire template set is a dictionary with the template names serving as keys.
-The value for each key is a dictionary.
+The value for each top level key is a dictionary.
+A template item is a dictionary whose key is seen in the template editor in the list widget.

 This template item dictionary must have at least one key named "output".
 The rest are all optional.
 The value of this "output" key is the text to be inserted or one of these recognized tokens: